TheCrafters001/blog/content/posts/2023-11-24-why-i-don't-post-much-on-game-jolt-anymore.md

     - Site News
 Author: TheCrafters001
 ---
 So.
-You may be wondering why I don't post on Game Jolt anymore. <!--more--> Well, I honestly just lost intrest in the site due to all the changes the website has been making.
+You may be wondering why I don't post on Game Jolt anymore. <!--more--> Well, I honestly just lost interest in the site due to all the changes the website has been making.
 The website, in my opinion, has been more geared to Creators, which, while I am not opposed to having some way of making money, I dislike the way how hard Creators are pushed on the website.

 ### The Good